ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 ### Emerging Operational Issues with Network Overlay Policy Changes

 Streaming video applications and content delivery platforms are increasingly encountering operational challenges associated with network overlays.
-These challenges arise when overlays introduce policy changes that are unexpected, inconsistently applied, or difficult—or even impossible—for the streaming platform to detect or adapt to in real time.
+These challenges arise when overlays introduce policy changes that are unexpected, inconsistently applied, or difficult or impossible for the streaming platform to detect or adapt to in real time.
 While the specific impacts vary depending on the overlay’s design and implementation, several common classes of operational issues have been observed across deployments.
 These include mismatches in routing and cache selection, unexpected transport-layer behavior, and inconsistencies in latency or throughput reporting that affect Quality of Experience (QoE) monitoring and optimization.

 ## Policy Changes